Saving Even More Money With Solar Power With Time-Of-Use Electricity Tariffs

 - Discounts for on-time payment etc.

 Just a point of clarification – if you don’t see a shoulder billing period on your power bill but still have ‘peak’ or ‘off-peak’ showing on your bill, you probably don’t pay time of use tariffs.

-Instead, you will typically pay a flat rate across the day to power your home, and then have an ‘off-peak’ phase in your meter board that provides cheaper electricity for your electric hot water.
+Instead, you will typically pay a flat rate across the day to power your home, and then have an ‘off-peak’ (or controlled load) phase in your meter board that provides cheaper electricity for your electric hot water.
 This will often be called off-peak 1 or off-peak 2 on your bill.

-The bill below is of an existing customer with a solar buy back rate (feed-in tariff) of 5.1 cents per kWh.
-Feed-in tariffs are much higher these days, typically around 8 to 16 cents per kWh, depending on the plan you sign up for with your energy retailer.
+The bill below is of an existing customer with a solar buyback rate (feed-in tariff) of 5.1 cents per kWh.
+Feed-in tariffs are typically a bit higher than that these days, but they can vary a lot depending on your energy retailer.

-Below is a good example of a power bill that does not have time of use tariffs, but instead a flat rate tariff is charged across the day in ‘blocks’ of power.
+Below is an example of a power bill that does not have time-of-use tariffs, but instead a flat rate tariff is charged in ‘blocks’ of power across the quarter as the house uses more electricity.
 As you can see in the bill, the blocks have similar tariffs that vary from 21.1 cents up to 22.9 cents per kWh:

 If you need help understanding your power bill simply email it to [email protected] and we would be happy to help.

-To be eligible for a time of use plan, you would need to have a smart meter installed on your property so that your power usage can be monitored accordingly.
-It would be beneficial to be mindful about when you actually use electricity on a daily basis to ensure you are making the most of your potential savings during off-peak electricity times in NSW.
+To be eligible for a time-of-use plan, you need to have a smart meter installed on your property so that your power usage can be monitored accordingly.
+To make the most of time-of-use tariffs you need to be mindful about when you actually use electricity on a daily basis to ensure you are making the most of your potential savings during off-peak.
 This could mean no air conditioning until 8 or 10 pm, at least if it wasn’t for solar power.